Robotiators-888/2022CoprocessorVision/README.md

 # 2022CoprocessorVision
 Repository for python and other code belonging to the Pi/Jetson coprocessor

-## Real Time Mulit-Color Ball Distance Detection
+## Real Time Multi-Color Ball Distance Detection

+Information regarding how the code works can be found [here](https://docs.google.com/document/d/1T7HtNdfvn1StiSUksobv4tKdpAKSKY8LUWGizXgedSI/edit?usp=sharing).

 ## Usage